Blue Heelers: episode guide

 Episode 3.11 (097)

-Wayne's death upsets the police officers of Mt Thomas deeply — as does their exclusion from the funeral service at the request of his wife, Roz.
-The discovery of a stolen watch among Wayne's possessions sees the Heelers struggling to clear their dead comrade's name.
+Wayne's death upsets the police officers of Mt Thomas deeply — as does their exclusion from the funeral service at the request of his parents.
+The discovery of a stolen watch among Wayne's possessions forces the Heelers to clear their dead colleague's name.

-Guest Starring: Ann Burbrook as Roz Patterson, Rachel Blakely as Gina Belfanti, David Walters as Wozza Tully, Peter Hosking as Jim Tully, Louise Siverson as Nola Tully, Troy Beckwith as Brian Stenmark, Neil Fletcher as Max Skinner, Keir Saltmarsh as Snr sgt Hawkins, Robert Tuttleby as The Minister, Bill Johnston as George Patterson, Sue Dyring as Helen Patterson
+Guest Starring: Ann Burbrook as Roz Patterson, Rachel Blakely as Gina Belfanti, David Walters as Wozza Tully, Peter Hosking as Jim Tully, Louise Siversen as Nola Tully, Troy Beckwith as Brian Stenmark, Neil Fletcher as Max Skinner, Keir Saltmarsh as Snr Sgt Hawkins, Robert Tuttleby as The Minister, Bill Johnston as George Patterson, Sue Dyring as Helen Patterson

 Episode 3.12 (098)